Zhihong9863/Simple-ToDo-Application/README.md

 ## Homepage

 Implemented functions that Lab3 did not implement.
 Because of the introduction of backend content:
-1. The initial post content has been created, and the default user can see the post that has been created in the database
+1. The initial post content has been created, and the default user can see the post that has been created in the database.
 2. Every time compile the project, all posts of the user can be saved without being cleared.
-3. Each user can only see their own posts, as described in db.json. "zhe17@depaul.edu": you can only see devops; "zhihong@email.com": only useState can be seen
+3. Each user can only see their own posts, as described in db.json. "zhe17@depaul.edu": you can only see devops; "zhihong@email.com": only useState can be seen.
-4. Each user's actions such as adding, editing, and deleting posts will only affect their own account, as the logic of which user belongs to the post is set (see userEmail in db.json)
+4. Each user's actions such as adding, editing, and deleting posts will only affect their own account, as the logic of which user belongs to the post is set (see userEmail in db.json).
-5. Users' addition, deletion, and modification operations will be synchronized to the database in a timely manner
+5. Users' addition, deletion, and modification operations will be synchronized to the database in a timely manner.

 ![cf46fde7083de612a6d021f17311f4b](https://github.com/Zhihong9863/CSC436-Web-Application/assets/129224800/9e1a4e14-914a-4b57-ba9e-c66943b79eb4)